 You can find more information about service of process in our Preparing for Court – By Yourself section, in the question called What is service of process and how do I accomplish it?

 3 Minn Stat § 518B.01(4)(g), (5)(f), (8)(a), (8)(c)

 Step 4: The hearing

 It may be the case that you will not have to come back to court after you receive your ex parte order for protection.
 However, if you are ordered to return to court for a hearing, it is very important that you attend the court hearing.
 If you absolutely cannot attend, contact the court clerk immediately and ask how you can get a continuance for a later court date.
-See the Preparing your Case section for ways you can show the judge that you were abused.
+See the At the Hearing section for ways you can show the judge that you were abused.
 You can learn more about the court system in our Preparing for Court – By Yourself section.
 See the MN Finding a Lawyer page for legal referrals.